-Some plants actually prefer it if you leave their foliage intact rather than chopping away because it acts like their own frost protection.
-Our Head Gardener Claire specifically recommends leaving penstemon and perovskia for this reason.
+Some plants actually prefer it if you leave their foliage intact rather than chopping away because it acts as their own frost protection.
+Our head gardener Claire specifically recommends leaving penstemon and perovskia for this reason.
 They can be chopped back before the new growth in March/April.

-Tips for giving the birds a good feast include leaving berrying plants; rosehips, which are loved by mistle thrushes and blackbirds, and holly, which is a favourite of song thrushes.
+Tips for giving the birds a good feast include leaving berrying plants.
+Rosehips are loved by mistle thrushes and blackbirds, and song thrushes love holly.